SoTrxII/Pandora-cooking-server/README.md

 -e COMMAND_PREFX="." \
 -e PANDORA_TOKEN="<DISCORD_BOT_TOKEN>" \
 -e REDIS_HOST="<REDIS_DB_URL>" \
--it docker.pkg.github.com/sotrx/pandora/pandora:latest
+-it docker.pkg.github.com/sotrx/pandora-cooking-server/pandora-cooking-server:latest
 ```
 Refer to the [configuration](#configuration) for an explanation of the environment variables.
 The bot should be up and running !

 #### Why not Alpine ?
 Alpine is lacking some unix tools and would require a custom ffmpeg build to run all the possible configuration of the
 cooking process.
-The extra gain in space is not worth going through that.
+The extra gain in space is not worth going through that honestly.

 ### Natively
-Running the bot natively is a bit trickier, but not that difficult.
-Using Docker is a better way still.
+Running the server natively is a bit trickier, but not that difficult.

 #### Requirements